miromannino/italians-abroad-macos-keyboard-layout/README.md

-Italians Abroad - OSX Keyboard Layout
+Italians Abroad - MacOS Keyboard Layout
 =====================================

-For Italians abroad, mostly geeks who know that English keyboards are good for programming, but who also don't want to loose faith trying to quickly write a note in Italian using accented letters.
+Do you use a English keyboard but you want to write in Italian?
+Here is a custom keyboard for easily writing accented letters.

 ## Keys